jesperancinha/project-signer/je-all-build/Readme.md

 - pm2
 - tsc

-This image is meant to be used in build pipelines, where a lot of utilities, package managers and run-times are needed.
+This is only the base image for all sub-jdk images This image is meant to be used in build pipelines, where a lot of utilities, package managers and run-times are needed.

 ## Starting point